ubports/docs.ubports.com/sdk/apps/qml/Ubuntu.Components/ViewItems.rst

 The property contains the indexes of the ListItems marked as selected.
-The indexes are model indexes when used in
-`ListView </sdk/apps/qml/QtQuick/ListView/>`__, and child indexes in other components.
+The indexes are model indexes when used in :ref:`ListView <sdk_qtquick_listview>`, and child indexes in other components.
 The property being writable, initial selection configuration can be provided for a view, and provides ability to save the selection state.

 |